Ecosoft Smart Grid Controller 2 Manual

 Network Configuration

 The device can be connected to the network with a network cable or via wireless WiFi.
-We recommend to use a wired connection.
+We recommend using a wired connection.

 • Connect the device with an ethernet cable to your network.